clynn00/FirstPullRequest/2019_Fall/readme.md

 # Task
 Submit a Pull Request to this file, checking off your name, adding your GitHub username, and put your favorite animal emoji next to your name.
+Add where you interned this summer after the animal emoji, and add your % likelihood of losing power in the PG&E blackout starting on the 9th after that.
 Feel free to add some :rocket: emoji as well :smiley: !

 ## Formatting
 This is a Markdown document (note the .md file name), so you'll need to use [proper Markdown formatting](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists).